rossgk2/techblogs/The command line.md

 ## Inside a shell command

 Every shell comes with a set of standard commands it can run.
-Most bash commands, including the standard ones such as `curl`, are written in C. The C code underlying `curl` looks something like this:
+Most bash commands, including the standard ones such as `curl`, are written in C. The C code underlying `curl` is just a typical C program:

 ```c
 /* curl.c */